sebzuloaga/React-Tutorial/README.md

 }
 ```

 * **Add the necessary JSX content**.
 If you remember the image earlier where we showed the component structure.
 App.js will render a heading with the location of the forecast, and it will also have a Forecast List element.
-At the moment we will just put a <p> placeholder for the forecastList (note that at this stage for the purpose of the tutorial we have removed the "text" variable we created earlier in App.js and also the <p> that displayed the "text" variable):
+At the moment we will just put a "p" tag placeholder for the ForecastList (note that at this stage for the purpose of the tutorial we have removed the "text" variable we created earlier in App.js and also the "p" tag that displayed the "text" variable):

 ```javascript
 import React, {Component} from 'react';